 In 1996, Fr.
 John Flavin succeeded Fr.
 McNulty as President/Manager.
 In 2000, it was decided to build a multi-purpose hall, with a conference room and training/ conditioning room.
 At the same time, the canteen/kitchen was transferred and enlarged and a fine Biology laboratory and sanitary facilities added.
 The Fr.
 Barry Hall is the equal of the best in the country and facilitates new sports, as well as being a whole-school exam venue and a concert hall and function-facility for up to 500 people.
 All this development cost in excess of 5 million euro and the response to fundraising by parents has been tremendous and inspirational.

 The College President continued to act as College Manager until, in October 2004, two Boards of Management took over responsibility for Senior and Junior Schools under the direction of our trustees, the des Places Educational Association.
 A Spiritan still continues as (non-executive) President of the College and Spiritans continue to provide chaplaincy services and pastoral care and counselling in both schools.

 The last ten years have seen huge changes in education in Ireland.
 Very detailed legislation covers all aspects of school life, so that management and administration of schools are now a huge challenge to all concerned.
 Principals must delegate much responsibility to deputies, deans and middle management.
 Parents and pupils have legally defined roles as partners in the education-enterprise.

-St. Mary’s is fortunate to have trustees, the Des Places Association, giving it support, affirmation and direction at this challenging time.
+St. Mary’s is fortunate to have trustees, the Spiritan Education Trust, giving it support, affirmation and direction at this challenging time.
 As its Mission Statement has it:

 “St. Mary’s continues to be a community of faith and learning that fosters idealism, inspires hearts and informs minds in the wisdom, which enables people to know and do what is right”.